x

 ALOHA SENDY

-SENDY originated on the North Shore of Oahu, and as such, it was founded upon the principles of ALOHA:
+SENDY originated on the North Shore of Oahu and was founded upon the principles of ALOHA:

 “Aloha Spirit” is the coordination of heart and mind within us, bringing each person to the Self, thinking and emoting good feelings toward others.